-Most lease agreements require a tenant to pay a security deposit to cover damage caused by the tenant or if a tenant does not pay rent.
+It is common for a lease agreement to require a tenant to pay a security deposit to cover damage caused by the tenant or if a tenant does not pay rent.
 A landlord can only keep security deposit funds that are used to cover default rent payments or fixing property damage.

 A landlord must provide the tenant with an itemized list of deductions and must pay the balance of the deposit back to the tenant.
-The failure of a landlord to provide an itemized statement or the failure to return the unused portion of the security deposit can result in the landlord owning more than the kept security deposit funds.
+The failure of a landlord to provide an itemized statement or the failure to return the unused portion of the security deposit can result in a legal issue where the landlord ends up owning more than the kept security deposit funds.

-Most landlord-tenant laws protect a tenant’s right to quiet enjoyment. — meaning they have the benefit of living in a home without being disturbed.
+Most landlord tenant law protects a tenant’s right to quiet enjoyment. — meaning they have the benefit of living in a home without being disturbed.
 Once a tenant has possession of a property, the landlord may not interfere with this right.
 It’s, therefore, the landlord’s responsibility to ensure he or she does not enter the rental unit without proper notice (usually 24 – 48 hours, except in emergencies).
 When a landlord enters the rental property, it must be at a reasonable time of day and for a valid reason.